craic/pi_power/README.md

 The system uses a
 [Adafruit PowerBoost 1000 Charger - Rechargeable 5V Lipo USB Boost @ 1A - 1000C](https://www.adafruit.com/products/2465)
 to provide regulated 5V power from a LiPoly battery or a USB power supply.
 When a USB power supply is attached, the PowerBoost not only powers the RasPi but also recharges the battery.
 It is a great little device for this sort of project.
+Adafruit sell it for around $20 and they have a detailed [tutorial](https://learn.adafruit.com/adafruit-powerboost-1000c-load-share-usb-charge-boost) available.

 There are three parts to the circuitry